-Once an EAL pupil has been assessed as fully proficient in English (that is: code 'E' - Fluent) it will not be necessary for the school to continue to re-assess the proficiency of that child on an ongoing basis.
-However, for all proficiency levels below fluent it will be expected that schools should continue to monitor proficiency on an ongoing basis to ensure adequate levels of EAL support are provided to support the child's education.
+Once an EAL pupil has been assessed as fully proficient in English (where code 'E' - Fluent applies) it will not be necessary for the school to continue to re-assess the proficiency of the child on an ongoing basis.
+However, for all proficiency levels below 'Fluent', it is expected that schools continue to monitor proficiency on an ongoing basis thereby ensuring that adequate levels of EAL support is provided to support the child's education

-As the proficiency in English assessment is concerned with a child's ability to engage with classroom learning / access to the curriculum, we would expect all settings where the child is currently receiving education to make an assessment of the child's proficiency.
-Hence, from a data collection perspective, we would expect the proficiency data to be returned for all EAL pupils on the census irrespective of enrolment status.
-In cases where a child is on the school roll but not currently in attendance (for example, a dual registered pupil who is attending a special school or PRU full time for a term or year) then we would expect the school where the pupil is not currently attending to record the proficiency as 'Not yet assessed' as the school will not be in a position to make an assessment until the child is in regular attendance.
+As the proficiency in English assessment is concerned with a child's ability to engage with classroom learning / access to the curriculum, we expect all settings where the child is currently receiving education to make an assessment of the child's proficiency.
+Hence, from a data collection perspective, we expect the proficiency data to be returned for all EAL pupils on the census irrespective of enrolment status.
+In cases where a child is on the school roll but not currently in attendance (for example, a dual registered pupil who is attending a special school or PRU full time for a term or year) then we expect the school where the pupil is not currently attending to record the proficiency as 'Not yet assessed' as the school will not be in a position to make an assessment until the child is in regular attendance.

-A full definition of the code set is at Section 8.
+A full definition of the codeset is at Section 8.

-a) How should proficiency in English be recorded for children with spoken or hearing special educational needs?
+5.3.3.1 How should proficiency in English be recorded for children with spoken or hearing special educational needs?

-The idea behind the proficiency in English framework is that schools should assess the position of their EAL pupils against the 5-point scale and make a 'best fit' judgement as to the proficiency stage that a pupil corresponds most closely to.
-The principle of making a 'best fit' judgement is important as it is not expected that the descriptors for each proficiency level should act as a simple check box where a pupil has to meet all of the description - the focus should be on the description which best describes the proficiency of the individual EAL child.
+The idea behind the proficiency in English framework is that schools should assess the position of their EAL pupils against the 5-point scale and make a 'best fit' judgement as to the proficiency stage to which each EAL pupil corresponds most closely.
+The principle of making a 'best fit' judgement is important as it is not expected that the descriptors for each proficiency level should act as a simple check box where a pupil has to meet all of the description - the focus should be on the description which best describes the proficiency of each EAL child.